-a. the Appeals Committee - Playing Rules: jurisdiction only in cases involving ICCF playing rules b. the Appeals Committee - Other ICCF Rules: jurisdiction only in cases involving the ICCF tournament regulations and any other regulations relating to correspondence chess with the ICCF c. the Arbitration Commission: jurisdiction only over disputes of a broader nature, such as disputes related to the behavior of leaders and officials, tournament officials, member federations or individual players.
+a. the Appeals Committee: jurisdiction only in cases involving ICCF playing rules, tournament regulations and any other regulations relating to correspondence chess with the ICCF b. the Arbitration Commission: jurisdiction only over disputes of a broader nature, such as disputes related to the behavior of leaders and officials, tournament officials, member federations or individual players.